div-e/MeTwo/README.md

 ## Description
-This repository contains the remote control system of the robot.
+This repository contains the WIP code for the second iteration of MeTwo.

+MeTwo is a remote, wifi-controlled robot, that sends back webcam data to its user.
+The user can connect to the robot by asking for the homepage of the robot's server.
+The homepage will automatically connect the webcam data from the robot to its background image so the user can see what the robot is seeing.
+Additionally, the user can control the robot by joystick controls on the screen, WASD keys if on desktop, and a deploy button to deploy the robot's arms.

+The project requires an Arduino Mega and Dragonboard 410c.
+The Arduino controls the robot's actuators through serial inputs from the Dragonboard 410c.
+The Dragonboard connects to the internet (and eventually receives the data from the client), serves the webpage, and feeds webcam data.

 ## Structure
 - server/ contains the server side code written in javascript.
-- dragon/ contains the driver program for dragon board.
-- pi/ contains the driver program for pi
+- arduino/ contains the drivingControls that listens for instruction on serial connection written in Arduino.

-## Usage
+## Code Usage (Attempt after robot has been built and connected to boards)
-### 1. Clone this repo
+### 1. Clone this repo to the Dragonboard 410c

-### 2. Start the websocket server
+### 2. Load the Arduino Code
-- make sure you have node.js, express, ws installed
+- Install Arduino IDE on Draonboard
-- cd to server/pages
+- Upload drivingControls.ino to the Mega
-- node server

-### 3. Open browser
-- localhost:3000

-### 4. Build the robot code
+### 3. Start the websocket server
-- cd to dragon/
-- mkdir build
-- cd build
-- cmake ..
-- make
+- in server/ 'npm install' to obtain 'serialport', 'ws', and 'express' node packages.
-- cd ..
+- node server.js

-### 5. Run robot code
-- in dragon/, sudo ./dragon ip

-### 6. Navigate to browser and use WASD, IKJL to control robot motors.

-### 7. Data from browser is sent to server, which can be seen from the terminal
-in which you ran node server.
+- Make sure Mega is connected to USB port 0 of Dragonboard for serial output from the server.
+Webcam connected to port 1.

+### 4. On a client on the same intranet (TODO: make it so client can be on a different router)
+- Our code assumes that Dragonboard has local ip 192.168.0.201, so client will need to hit 192.168.0.201:3000 in their browser.

+### 5. Drive using WASD (if on desktop) or (right or left?) joystick (if on mobile)

+### 6. Look around using on-screen joystick (drag using mouse click+drag).

+### 7. Deploy and retract arms using on-screen button or spacebar?

 ## TODO
 - Authenticate connections
-- Auto-recover from exceptions
-- Better UI
-- Fix paging bug in the streaming server
-- Use libjpeg-turbo to compress image
-- Enable more threads on the robot
+- Enable public access to obtain controls (vs intranet)
 - Auto wifi probing

-## compile dependency
-cmake, swig, pkgconfig, pthreads

-## prepare environment
-'''
-./bootstrap [with cmake configure option here]
-'''

-## compile
-'''
-cd dragon
-mkdir build
-cd build
-cmake ..
-'''

-## run
-sudo LD_LIBRARY_PATH=/usr/local/lib [command]
+- Distance sensors to provide user feedback of falling dangers (i.e. when to deploy arms)